morinlab/lymphopedia/ARID1A.md

 ARID1A (AT-rich interactive domain-containing protein 1A) is a gene that encodes a subunit of the SWI/SNF chromatin remodeling complex, which is involved in regulating DNA accessibility.
 Mutations in ARID1A are implicated in various cancers, including B-cell lymphomas.
 They are the most abundant in Burkitt lymphoma but also occur in FL and, to a lesser extent, DLBCL.
 Overall, components of SWI/SNF have been identified as an emerging theme in germinal centre-derived B-cell lymphomas but their role has not been thoroughly elucidated.[@lunningMutationChromatinModifiers2015]

+## Experimental Evidence

+Driver mutations in this gene typically resutl in a loss of function (LOF).[@barisicARID1AOrchestratesSWI2024]

 ## Relevance tier by entity